Kanan-saini/simplequizapp/README.md

-# 🧠 Stylish Quiz App – Flutter
+# 🧠 Simple Quiz App – Flutter

 A minimal & simple quiz app built using Flutter.
 It features 10 MCQs, square buttons with custom colors, and a clean UI – all inside a single `main.dart` file.
 Great project for Flutter beginners.